adamtrilling/blog-posts/simple_bdd/part3.md

 ## Why SimpleBDD instead of Cucumber?
 Cucumber is the tool most people think of when mentioning Behavior-Driven Development, with good reason, and BDD using Cucumber follows the same process as BDD using SimpleBDD.
 There are three main differences between SimpleBDD and Cucumber:
 - In Cucumber, step definitions are matched to steps using regular expressions.
-In SimpleBDD, step defintions are translated into method names.
+In SimpleBDD, step definitions are translated into method names.
 - In Cucumber, step definitions are global.
 In SimpleBDD, step definitions are called within the class context of the scenario that calls them.
 - Cucumber is separate from RSpec, and your features and step definitions live outside the spec/ directory in your application.
 SimpleBDD lives alongside RSpec, putting its files in spec/features, and the feature tests are run by default when you run RSpec.